w3c/wot/minutes/td/20251211/Readme.md

 Ege: ActionAffordance should be a cross referencing.

-Mahda: data schema table is now ready a part of the assigment of default types.
+Mahda: data schema table is now ready a part of the assignment of default types.

 Cris: can you make an example?